silaspe/maths/docs/mod.md

 I will add only this line of text to my website, because it would be sad to add anything else to my website on easter.

+I will add only this line of text to my website, because it would be sad to add anything else to my website on April $1$'st. Well, no it wouldn't be, but no one would belive something added on April $1$'st. So I'll take the day off